pragatij17/Algorithms/README.md

 # Algorithms

-Experimented and implemented different algorithms with both navie and effective method.
+Implemented different algorithms with both navie and effective method.

 The repository will be updated over time.